California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Giving notice before ending a periodic tenancy.

-• Paying rent on time, every month.
+• To pay rent on time, every month according to the lease agreement.

 Landlords’ Rights and Responsibilities in California